 Children/adults are brought together to repair broken relationships.
-Restorative conversations DO NOT replace the consequence, rather they are part of it.
+Following the restorative conversation, the staff member will consider whether a restorative action is required.

 Supporting Behaviour at Lunchtimes

 As part of our ethos, all staff and children are expected to be proactive in managing and dealing with behaviour.
 To foster good relationships, midday supervisor (MDS) staff will consistently recognise positive behaviours and share this with the child.
 Each class has an MDS assigned and they are encouraged to hand out two paper clips for positive behaviour "Lunchtime Links!" to the teacher at the end of break.
 One paper clip represents the lunch hall and one represents behaviour on the playground.
 This paper clip chain will be kept in the classroom, next to the Recognition Board, so positive lunchtime behaviour can be linked to classroom behaviour too.
 It will be refreshed every week.